I have a disability and need accommodations. How do I get started?

 If no Notetaker has been assigned, you must do the following:

 i.
-Call or e-mail your CAE counselor requesting that you be switched from peer notetaking, on an interim basis or permanently, to a different notetaking service.
+Call or e-mail your CAE Disability Specialist requesting that you be switched from peer notetaking, on an interim basis or permanently, to a different notetaking service.
 You can review those services ahead of time through Technology-Assisted Notetaking Options document on the CAE accommodations page.

 ii.
-Your CAE counselor will prioritize your request and discuss if Livescribe, Otter, or Sonocent, is appropriate for you.
+Your CAE Disability Specialist will prioritize your request and discuss if Livescribe, Otter, or Sonocent, is appropriate for you.